vimalmenon/backend.completeautomate/README.md

 - [x] Fix tox issues
 - [x] Adding YouTubeChannel should add Video and Channel Detail (as they both use the same data)
 - [x] Need to check what this class does `PromptAnalyzerJob`
+- [ ] `Service` and `Manager` can be integrated
+- [ ] Add channels as List on start up
 - [ ] Test if it's able to generate YouTube Title, Description and Tags with multiple options
-- [ ] `Service` and `Manager` can be integrated
-- [ ] Add channels as List
 - [ ] Test if it's able to generate good image prompts with multiple options
   - [ ] Test all the prompts once done
+- [ ] Improve on prompt suggester
 - [ ] Integrate with twitter
 - [ ] Agent to analyze prompts
 - [ ] Add Playlist details to YouTube Video DB
 - [ ] Find trending topic in a niche (YouTube, Google)
   - [ ] YouTube Idea suggester
 - [ ] Agent to review tasks (only once)
 - [ ] Add AI review step for generated answers
 - [ ] Fix transcripts for grammar and naming errors